SevenOutman/redux-eloquent/README.md

 In `rdbReducer` there's no nested data, entries of different models are stored separately.
 So by default, Querier does not return nested data as well, nested models are represented by their primary field value.

-Use `with()` to tell Mutator which model fields you want to be retrieved as nested objects.
+Use `with()` to tell Querier which model fields you want to be retrieved as nested objects.

-`with()` return the Mutator itself so you can do chaining.
+`with()` return the Querier itself so you can do chaining.
 ```js
 import { Book, Author } from './model.js'